 Go here for a detailed list of topics covered

-Ben Frankel is the Editor in Chief of the Homeland Security News Wire.
-He has more than thirty years of experience as a writer and editor in the fields of international security, defense, and foreign policy.
-Ben did his undergraduate work at the University of Tel Aviv, and his graduate studies at the University of Chicago.
-He lives in Washington, D.C. and Chicago.
+Ben Frankel, editor-in-chief, has years of experience as a writer and editor in the fields of international security, defense, and foreign policy.
+Ben did his undergraduate studies at the University of Tel Aviv, and his graduate work at the University of Chicago.

-Grant Lally is a Contributing Editor of the Homeland Security News Wire, specializing in public policy and international law and policy.
-A member of the Society of Professional Journalists and American Bar Association, he has been a writer and editor for twenty-five years, injecting excitement and value into his work.
-Currently living in New York, Grant holds a Bachelor of Arts degree in Political Science from The Johns Hopkins University; a Juris Doctor degree from Boston University; and a Masters in International Law from Georgetown University.
+Grant Lally, contributing editor, specializes in public policy and international law and policy.
+A member of the Society of Professional Journalists and American Bar Association, he has been a writer and editor for many years.
+Grant holds a Bachelor of Arts degree in Political Science from Johns Hopkins University; a Juris Doctor degree from Boston University; and a Masters in International Law from Georgetown University.

-Arash Kashanian is a Senior Writer of the Homeland Security News Wire with a deep interest in public policy.
-Awarded Writer of the Year, he has been an investigative journalist for five years, previously serving as a United States Marine.
-Currently living in New York, Arash holds a Bachelor of Arts degree in History from Stony Brook University in New York, and is working towards a dual degree in Juris Doctor / Master of Business Administration at Hofstra University.
+Arash Kashanian, senior writer, has a deep interest in public policy.
+He served in the U.S. Marines, and has been an investigative journalist for five years.
+Arash holds a Bachelor of Arts degree in History from Stony Brook University in New York, and is working towards a dual degree in Juris Doctor / Master of Business Administration at Hofstra University.

-Anthony Nicaj is a Contributing Editor of the Homeland Security News Wire.
-He has reported extensively on biometric, cyber-security, and surveillance technologies and interviewed key individuals at the Biometrics Consortium Conference (BCC), ASIS International, ISC Solutions, and AFCEA.
-Currently residing in Austin, Texas, Anthony holds a Bachelor’s of Arts degree from SUNY Geneseo.
+Anthony Nicaj, writer,has reported extensively on biometric, cybersecurity, and surveillance technologies.
+Anthony holds a Bachelor of Arts degree from SUNY Geneseo.
 He is also a chef, cooking under Top Chef Paul Qui.